iaa-so-training/sherlock-tutorial/README.md

 # Additional material
 ## Slack channel for help
 We created the Slack channel `sherlock-help`, where you can find some discussions, alerts for updates, and help if you find some obstacle using SHERLOCK, etc. But remember, the channel is not to report bugs; for this, please open an issue in the main [SHERLOCK](https://github.com/franpoz/SHERLOCK/tree/master) GitHub site.
-If you are interested in joining this channel, please send us a request.
+If you are interested in joining this channel, send us a request.

 ## Recent usage